deBubz/StudyNotes/Uni/y1s1/IntroIS/revision/rev6.md

 ## Steps for making an ethical decisions

-1. recognise the issues
-1. Get the facts
-1. Evaluate the alternatives
-1. Make the choice
-1. Reflect your decisions
+recognise the issues > Get the facts > Evaluate the alternatives > Make the choice > Reflect your decisions

-__Code of Ethics__: Collection of principles that are inteded to guide decision making by member of an organization.
+__Code of Ethics__: Collection of principles that are inteded to guide decision making by member of an organization. `ACS`

-> ACS code of ethics.
->
 > Many organizations develp their own code of ethics and that different code of ethics are not always consistent with one another.
 ---

 ## Fundamental __Tenets of Ethics__

+Responsibility, Accountability and Liability(unethical is not necessarity ilegal)

+### IT Ethical issues

+- Privacy issues involving the collection, storage and dissimination of information about individuals
+- Accuracy issues relating to the authenticity, fidelity and correctness of information thast is colelcted and processed.
+- Property issues involves the ownership and value of colelcted and processed information
+- Accessibility issues involve to who should have access to collected and processed information and whether a fee should be paid for this access

 __Information Privacy__ refers to the right to determine when and to what extent, Information about you can be gathered and/or communicated to others